shanayamalik/inventory-forecast/README.md

 ---

+## Contributing

+Contributions are welcome!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

-## 6. Additional Notes
+## License

-- Ensure that all required Python libraries are installed for successful execution.
-- For accurate predictions, it's recommended to regularly update the dataset with recent sales and inventory data.
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.